rberenguel/soma/solution-tagging.md

 This document explains the method used to generate a unique, canonical signature for any valid Soma cube solution.
 This signature allows us to determine if a new solution is genuinely unique or simply a rotation or reflection of a previously found solution.

-## The Challenge: Symmetry
+## The Challenge: Symmetry and Chirality

 A single solved Soma cube can be viewed from many different angles.
+The cube has 24 rotational symmetries.
+Furthermore, the puzzle contains two **chiral** pieces—pieces that are mirror images of each other.
+A simple geometric reflection of the entire cube would transform one chiral piece into the other.

-The cube has 24 rotational symmetries and can also be reflected, resulting in 48 total symmetric orientations for any given solution.
-To catalogue unique solutions, we need a way to normalize all these different views into a single, consistent representation.
+To account for all 48 possible symmetric orientations (24 rotations and 24 reflections with chiral swaps), we need a method to normalize every view into a single, consistent representation.

 ## The Solution: Canonical Representation